 Canadians have been fishing for albacore in the Pacific Ocean since 1939, but catches were well below 1,000 t annually until the mid-1990s.
-The Canadian fishery has operated in the north Pacific Ocean between 20 and 55°N and from the North American coast as far west as 170°E and in the south Pacific Ocean between 30 and 45°S and 130-160°W. Although the Canadian fleet will follow albacore into offshore waters, the majority of effort and catch has occurred in the coastal waters of Canada and the United States in the 2000s.
-Few Canadian vessels (< 3) operated in the WCPFC northern statistical area in 2005- 2016, but five Canadian vessels fished for albacore in the WCPFC northern statistical area in 2017 (Fig. 2).
-Canadian participation in the south Pacific albacore fishery ceased after the 2007 season (Table 2; Fig. 2).
-Management regulations for Canadian vessels are documented in the Albacore Tuna Integrated Fisheries Management Plan (IFMP) http://www.pac.dfo-mpo.gc.ca/fm-gp/mplans/tuna-thon-ifmp-pgip-sm-eng.pdf, which covers one year period from 01 April 2020 to 31 March 2021.
+The Canadian fishery has operated in the north Pacific Ocean between 20 and 55°N and from the North American coast as far west as 170°E and in the south Pacific Ocean between 30-45°S and 130-160°W. Although the Canadian troll fleet will follow albacore into the high seas, the majority of catch and effort has occurred in the EEZs of Canada and the United States since the 2000s.
+Few Canadian vessels (< 3) operated in the WCPFC northern convention area in 2005-2016, but five Canadian vessels fished for albacore in the WCPFC northern convention area in 2017 (Fig. 2).
+Canadian vessels last participated in the south Pacific albacore fishery in 2007, with the exception of late 2020 and early 2021, when one Canadian vessel fished briefly in the south Pacific Ocean (Table 2; Fig. 2).
+No Canadian vessels participated in a south Pacific albacore fishery in 2022 and 2023.
+Management regulations for Canadian vessels are documented in the Albacore Tuna Integrated Fisheries Management Plan (IFMP; Pacific region tuna IFMP (publications.gc.ca)), which covers a one year period from 01 April 2023 to 31 March 2024.